bloomberg/pystack/README.md

                         Root directory to search recursively for shared libraries loaded into the core.
 ```

-To use `pystack` with core files, in most cases you just need to provide the location of the core:
+To use Pystack with core dump files, in most cases you just need to provide the location of the
+core:

 ```shell
 $ pystack core ./the_core_file